MonkeyPengc/Blackjack/README.md

 Aaron's cards ['9S', '3S', '4H', 'KC'] has 26 points.

 You lose!
-Now you have 110 dollars.
+Now you have 110 chips.

 -> Want to play another game? (yes:1, no:0)0